 Can I use aerobars on my bike?
 You may use aerobars, however, they may not extend beyond the brake hoods or shifter levers.
 A simple way to check this is to take a piece of cardboard and hold it against both brake hoods/levers.
 If your aerobars are touching the cardboard or prevent it from touching both hood/levers, your bars are extended too far.
-Also, your bars must have a factory-made bridge.
+Because of the short distance of the race and the slower speeds, USAT recommends that Youth Elite athletes not use aerobars because they offer minimal performance value and slow down bike check-in on race morning.